Use these Quick Links to explore this page:

 Short haired dogs under 30 pounds may not require a full 24 oz. of Mite Avenge for a successful treatment.
 Mix a full bottle of concentrate as directed.
-Place dog in a closed container (as explained in the enclosed treatment instructions) and apply mixed solution liberally.
+Place the dog in a closed container (as explained in the enclosed treatment instructions) and apply mixed solution liberally.
 Use enough solution to thoroughly drench the coat down to skin level then set the applicator bottle aside and continue treatment as instructed.
 To avoid product degradation, proper storage of remaining activated Mite Avenge is critical.

-- Immediately store any left over solution in a dark place to prevent light degradation.
+- Immediately store any leftover solution in a dark place to prevent light degradation.

 - Store product at room temperature.
 Avoid extreme temperature changes such as refrigeration, heat sources or outdoor areas where temperatures fluctuate.

 - Do not warm leftover solution to a temperature greater than 100º F (essentially no warmer than a baby’s bottle).